How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 Essential Travel Requirements: Fees, Biosecurity & Declarations

 The Galapagos Islands are one of the most unique and ecologically sensitive destinations in the world.
-As a protected national park and home to many
+As a protected national park and home to many endangered species, the Ecuadorian government has implemented strict entry requirements to preserve its delicate ecosystem and promote responsible tourism.

 ✔️ Biosecurity screenings to prevent the introduction of non-native species